 How to Replace License Plates in Missouri

 If you lose, misplace or damage your Missouri car registration plates, you must replace them through your local licensing office.
 To replace license plate stickers or tags, you must complete and notarize the proper application form and submit it in person, along with the applicable processing fee payment.
-When replacing license plate credentials with enhanced security tabs, however, you must visit participating licensing offices that offer these services.
+However, when replacing license plate credentials with enhanced security tabs, you must visit participating licensing offices that offer these services.

 For drivers wondering how to replace license plate materials by mail, it is important to note that applicants have the option of sending all tag replacement paperwork and payments to a particular DOR branch.

 In certain cases, vehicle owners may transfer MO car registration tags from one vehicle to another instead of purchasing new registration plates after acquiring a car.
 In order to transfer a car tag from an old vehicle to a new one, drivers must visit a state license office and request a tag transfer.

 Moreover, applicants must submit the new vehicle’s title, a completed application form, proof of completing a safety inspection, a current auto insurance card and proof of completing an emissions inspection (if applicable).
 After completing the DOR license plate transfer procedure, vehicle owners must pay the applicable tag transfer fees.

 In any case, you can only transfer your old DOR car tags to yourself after you purchase a new vehicle.
 Furthermore, you are not allowed to transfer your license plates to another driver who purchases a vehicle from you.